Why You Are Probably Using Dishwasher On Your Hair And You Don't Even Know It

 • Sodium Cocoyl Isethionate

-Would you wash your hair with a dishwasher product?
+Would you wash your hair with a dishwashing product?
 Well that.

 P.S.
-If you still don't know our Solid Orange Carrot Revitalizing Shampoo and ours Rosemary Thyme Purifying Shampoo we recommend that you take a look at them.
+If you still don't know our orange and carrot revitalizing solid shampoo and ours rosemary and thyme purifying shampoo We recommend that you take a look at them.

 They are formulated as if they were a soap for the face.
-With hydrolates, vegetable and essential oils.
-Gentle on the finest hair, including children's hair, and you don't know how they smell ...
+With hydrosols, vegetable and essential oils.
+Gentle with the finest hair, including children's and you don't know how they smell...

-P.S.II If you decide to go to organic shampoo, be it liquid or solid and whatever brand it may be, remember one important thing while cleaning your hair: turn off the tap.
+P.D.II If you decide to switch to organic shampoo, be it liquid or solid and of any brand, remember one important thing while you clean your hair: turn off the tap.

 When you scrub, too.
 That we must have in common.